tangshuang/.datamanager.js/README.md

 When the data is back from server side, all component will be notified.

-If `expires` is set, cache data will be used if not expired, if the cache data is expired, it will get `undefined` and request again.
+If `expires` is set, cache data will be used if not expired, if the cache data is expired, it will get last cache and request again (which will trigger callback).

+*Notice: you do not get the latest data request from server side, you just get latest data from managed cache.*

 **params**